Montblanc & Salzburg Festival Young Directors Project

-With Valentin Baumeister, Peter Blum, Sophia Burtscher, Sergej Czepurnyi, Eric Droin, Martin Esser, Sylvia Häring, Kathrin Herm, Ludwig Hohl, Wolf Danny Homann, Sascha Thomas Koch, Adrienne Lejko, Niklas Maienschein, Cornelia Maschner, Dominik Puhl, Dejana Radosavljevic, Vassilissa Reznikoff, Simon Rußig, David Schnägelberger, Rebecca Seidel, Nina Steils, Caner Sunar, Alexander Tröger, Jana Vetten, Elisabeth Wegener, Anna Zadra
+With Alexander L. Bauer, Valentin Baumeister, Peter Blum, Anna Brandstätter, Sophia Burtscher, Sergej Czepurnyi, Eric Droin, Martin Esser, Sylvia I. Häring, Kathrin Herm, Ludwig Hohl, Wolf Danny Homann, Sascha Thomas Koch, Adrienne Lejko, Niklas Maienschein, Cornelia Maschner, Maria Moser, Dominik Puhl, Dejana Radosavljevic, Vassilissa Reznikoff, Simon Rußig, David Schnaegelberger, Rebecca Seidel, Nina Steils, Caner Sunar, Alexander Tröger, Jana Vetten, Elisabeth Wegener, Anna Zadra

 11, 13, 14 and 16 August at 08:00 p.m.

 Co-production of the Little Bulb Theatre with the Battersea Arts Centre